ravikt/gril/README.md

 <img src="misc/gril.png" width="600">

-This repository conatins implementationof gaze regualrized imitation learning.
-The trained model is tested in AisrSim with a quadrotor to perform tasks like search and navigation autonomously.
-At present the repository contains implementation of GRIL with baseline algorithms.
-The below image shows GRIL's generalization on movning target scenario.
+This repository contains the implementation of gaze-regularized imitation learning.
+The trained model is tested in AirSim with a quadrotor to perform tasks like search and navigation autonomously.
+At present, the repository contains implementation of GRIL with baseline algorithms.
+The GIF below shows GRIL's generalization on a moving target scenario.

 <img src="misc/gril.gif" width="600">